militaryinvestor/militaryinvestor.github.io/_posts/2021-12-16-Step-2-Eliminate-Consumer-Debts.md

 A great program is Dave Ramsey’s book, “Total Money Makeover”.
 In the 2nd of his “[7 Baby Steps](https://www.ramseysolutions.com/dave-ramsey-7-baby-steps#baby_step_2)”, he tells people to list all of their debts (in order from smallest debt to largest – regardless of interest rate).
 Then, pay off the smallest debt as fast as you can.
 Then, attack the second smallest.
 And continue until they are all gone.

-For more information about how to eliminate debt, please read the post titled, “[How Debt is Holding You Back, and How to Fix It](https://www.militaryinvestor.org/How-Debt-Is-Holding-You-Back-And-How-to-Fix-It/).”
+For more detailed information about how to eliminate debt with Deve Ramsey's method, please read the post titled, “[How Debt is Holding You Back, and How to Fix It](https://www.militaryinvestor.org/How-Debt-Is-Holding-You-Back-And-How-to-Fix-It/).”

 Return to the [Step-by-Step Guide to (Passive) Military Investing" series](https://www.militaryinvestor.org/Step-by-Step-Guide-to-Passive-Military-Investing/#step-2)